- Study with us

 Before making a decision to bring your family to Australia it is important to consider the following issues:

 If you plan to bring your child under the age of five and if your spouse is unable to care for them, then you must make arrangements for child-care prior to arriving in Australia.
-Please note that child-care placement is not guaranteed, therefore, you must arrange long before you plant to arrive in Australia.
+Please note that child-care placement is not guaranteed, therefore, you must arrange long before you plan to arrive in Australia.

 When selecting a child-care centre, make sure it is a government-approved facility.